Meet Tim. Tim loves tennis, pickleball, and hiking.

 With PRP we are harnessing your body’s ability to heal, and accelerate the repair and rebuilding of healthy tissue.
 This will lead to stronger, more supportive, and more resilient muscle, tendon, ligament, and joint structures, in time less pain, and significantly improved function.

 After a single treatment he reported 90% improvement in pain, and following his second treatment 6 weeks later, he reported zero pain in the hip.

 About a week ago I ran into Tim at a lecture I was giving out in the community.
-I was teaching the audience about Regenerative Medicine, and treatments such as stem cell therapy and platelet rich plasma (PRP) therapy.
+I was teaching the audience about Integrative Orthopedics, and treatments such as Cellular Treatment and platelet rich plasma (PRP) therapy.

 Unsolicited, Tim offered to share his story with the audience at the end of the talk.

 How is the hip?
 Still pain-free and allowing him to play tennis, pickleball and golf six days per week.

 The results for Tim with such a simple (for those of us trained to do it), non-surgical, and minimally invasive treatment were truly life-changing allowing him to quickly return to his passions in life.